 Fortunately, Green Lantern catches and places him in an alleyway.
 After being ordered by Batman to create some safe distance between their foe and the civilians, he decides to go take on the beast himself.
 He initially starts out well enough, but the creature’s raw strength overwhelms his will power as it breaks out of his construct and also beats him down.

 Flash manages to run in and save his comrade before placing him in the same alleyway.
 After he takes Hawkman’s energy mace, he runs in with all of his might and begins to pummel the monster with swift strikes.
 The being withstands the hits until it manages to adapt to its attacks before he finally takes Barry out with a timely punch.

 Just as the Flash is about to get fatally struck, Batman distracts the monster with some miniaturized explosives before requesting for backup.
 Because he’s already outclassed by the being in terms of strength, the Caped Crusader proceeds to evade the creature as it pursues him.

-After a quick scene where Batman is frantically evading the monster’s numerous strikes and only succeeds in destroying more of the its containment suit with more mini explosives…
+After a quick scene where Batman is frantically evading the monster’s numerous strikes and only succeeds in destroying more of its containment suit with some mini explosives…

 …we then shift over to the Ace O’ Clubs Bar & Grill where Clark and Lois are about to have their lunch.
 After Bibbo shares a Superman tale and gives them their menus, Kent proceeds to have his talk with Lane.
 He finally decides to let her in on the fact that he’s Superman, to which she initially laughs in disbelief.
 Only after he takes off his glasses and lets her get a good look at his face does she finally believe him.
 Lois is rightfully stunned as Clark tells her that he was this hesitant in letting her know for this long so that he wouldn’t unnecessarily put her and his parents in harm’s way.
 Not only that, but he has one last thing to confess to her.